ARMmbed/BLEIntros/AdvSamples/HighData.md

 This defines a readable characteristic encapsulating a 32-bit unsigned integer value where ``uuid`` and ``valuePtr`` are the same as above, and NOTIFY is passed in as an optional property.
 The corresponding declaration using ReadOnlyArrayGattCharacteristic<Type, NUM_BYTES> is also available.

 The second step is to register a callback function to the ``BLEDevice::onDataSent`` method.
-This method is called whenever the BLE radio has transmitted some data (i.e. sent back a notification) and is ready to transmit again.
+This method is called whenever the BLE radio has transmitted some data (that is, sent back a notification) and is ready to transmit again.
 The callback function is responsible for setting up the data to be transmitted next.
 This loop will keep the radio busy as long as there is data to be sent.

 The third step is for the client to subscribe to the read characteristic and be ready to receive _Handle Value Notifications_.